cyberphone/doc/payments/paymenthandler.md

 from different providers), has been adopted by most of their digital counterparts as well. `PaymentHandler` does not currently support a wallet since each handler (*by design*) is payment provider specific.
-This (for example) means that a user cannot open a wallet and see what cards they have and their current balances, which has become a popular feature in mobile wallets.
+This (for example) means that a user cannot open a wallet application and see what cards they have and their current balances, which has become a popular feature in mobile wallets.

 ### Only Supports Web Payments